openmrs/openmrs-module-authentication/README.md

 The operation of this module is fully configured using OpenMRS runtime properties.
 All properties are prefixed with `authentication.`

+### authentication.scheme ###

+**Default value**: Will default back to the core UsernamePasswordAuthenticationScheme

+This property allows implementations to specify which the authentication scheme to use at runtime.
+If not specified, then the module will default to the core UsernamePasswordAuthenticationScheme.
+This property should reference one of the {schemeId} values that identify a particular configured scheme.

 ### authentication.settings.cached ###

 **Default value**:  true

 This controls whether configuration properties should be cached at startup to optimize performance, or whether they should not be cached to enable quick testing of runtime changes.
 Typically, all production instances should leave this at the default value of true, but this may be helpful during development and initial testing phases to more rapidly test and troubleshoot configuration settings without the need for continuous server restarts.

-### authentication.filter.enabled ###

-**Default value**:  false

-This determines whether the Authentication Filter is enabled, which will redirect all HTTP requests to authenticate if they have not already done so.
-The default value is false, to enable system administrators to install the module without immediately impacting user requests, and then enable this along with other related settings when ready.

-#### authentication.filter.skipPatterns ####
+#### authentication.whiteList ####

 **Default value**:  none

-If ```authentication.filter.enabled = true```, then this is a comma-delimited list of URL patterns that should be served without requiring a login redirect if the current user is not authenticated.
-The main purpose of this is to enable login pages, along with images and other resources, to be served witout redirection for authentication.
+If the configured `authentication.scheme` implements `WebAuthenticationScheme`, then this is a comma-delimited list of URL patterns that should be served without requiring a redirect to the configured challenge page if the current user is not authenticated.
+The main purpose of this is to enable login pages, along with images and other resources, to be served without redirection for authentication.
 The expected URL patterns follow the ANT pattern-matching system.
 One difference, for ease of configuration, is that any pattern that starts with "\*" is assumed to be an "ends with" pattern match, and will match on any url that ends with the specified pattern.
 It essentially turns it into an ANT "/**/*..." match, meaning that any url that ends with the given pattern will be matched at any level of the hierarchy.

 For example, what would otherwise require specifying patterns like this:
 ```/**/*.css,/**/*.gif,/**/*.jpg,/**/*.png```